FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <blockquote class="reaction"><div class="reaction_text">Understanding the GPU code is not necessary to follow this article, but if you do choose to peek behind the curtain, here is what you need to know</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>

 We'll implement our blurs as a [fragment shader](https://learnopengl.com/Getting-started/Hello-Triangle) written in [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
 In a nut-shell, a fragment shader is code that runs on the GPU for every output-pixel, in-parallel.
 Image inputs in shaders are called [Textures](https://learnopengl.com/Getting-started/Textures).
-These textures have coordinates, often called [UV coordinates](https://en.wikipedia.org/wiki/UV_mapping) - _these_ are the numbers we care about
+These textures have coordinates, often called [UV coordinates](https://en.wikipedia.org/wiki/UV_mapping) - _these_ are the numbers we care about.

 <blockquote class="reaction"><div class="reaction_text">Technically, fragment shaders run per <a target="_blank" href="https://www.khronos.org/opengl/wiki/Fragment">fragment</a>, which aren't necessarily pixel sized and there are <a target="_blank" href="https://registry.khronos.org/OpenGL/extensions/EXT/EXT_shader_framebuffer_fetch.txt">other ways</a> to read framebuffers, but none of that matters in the context of this article.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>